 'Alopecia' is a generic name encompassing all types of hair loss.
 There are many forms of hair loss and associated causes that a trained Trichologist will be able to identify and diagnose.
 However, the types most commonly seen are male/female pattern baldness, diffuse shedding, thinning, alopecia areata, cicatricial scarring and hair shaft trauma (leading to breakage).
 Many hair loss conditions are also accompanied by scalp scaling, flaking, inflammation, infection and other scalp disorders.

-If you are suffering from any type of hair loss please contact us for a private consultation in Leicester.
+If you are suffering from any type of hair loss or thinning or have noticed an ongoing reduction in volume please contact us for a private consultation at our Leicester clinic.

-Please visit our Testimonials page to see genuine feedback received from our patients.
+Please visit our Testimonials page to see more genuine feedback received from our patients.